ArduPilot/ardupilot_wiki/common/source/docs/common-X_MAV_H743v2.rst

 .. _common-X_MAV_H743v2:
+[copywiki destination="plane,copter,rover,blimp"]

 =========
 AP-H743v2
 =========

-The AP-H743v2 is n autopilot designed and produced by X-MAV
+The AP-H743v2 is an autopilot designed and produced by X-MAV

 Features
 ========